rkn2/generate3DEC/README.md

 * `arraySize`
 * `threshold`
 * `boundLoad`
-* `loadLocation` For loadLocation, it goes bound VALUE range YYY; where YYY can be 'group GROUPNAME'or 'x XCOORD y YCOORD z ZCOORD'
+* `loadLocation` For loadLocation, it goes bound VALUE range YYY; where YYY can be `group GROUPNAME`or `x XCOORD y YCOORD z ZCOORD`
 * `loadOrientation` This refers to x, y, or z.
 * `eqVertices` This is how many vertices the load will be applied on

 Then the materials are applied to specific geometries using the `my_experiment.addGeometry('nameofGeometry', nameMaterial, nameJointmaterial)`

-Single vs combined loads ...
+## How to apply loads in the input script
+### Dead load
+Dead loads are automatically applied in 3DEC when gravity is turned on.
+Therefore, nothing else needs to be added.

+###Earthquake load
+When passing the keyword arguments into `my_experiment = gen.experiment(...)` you will be using `boundLoad`, `loadLocation`, `loadOrientation`, `eqVertices`.
+It defaults to a 0.2g earthquake.
+If you wanted to reduce it to differnet value, at the moment, take that into account in your number of vertices.

+###Settlement load
+This is done by passing bases with a particular geometry.
+There are not commands associated with this.

+###Distributed load
+At the moment, to apply a distributed load, you need to figure out how many vertices you will be applying it to first.
+You can do this by applying a load of 0 to the area of interest in 3DEC.
+Then in the console it should say how many vertices it is.
+Then you can apply the distributed load using 'group GROUPNAME'or 'x XCOORD y YCOORD z ZCOORD'.

+###Combination load
+All of the loads above are already combined with the dead load of the structure.
+To combine earthquake and settlement, just iterate over the base while you run the earthquake.
+To combine earthquake and distributed load, you can put multiple loads in `boundLoad` as long as they are separated with commas.
+Then the information corresponding to each load should be found in the same order in `loadLocation` and `loadOrientation`.